Awards by subject

 - Longitudinal Portfolio Prize: awarded to the University of Glasgow medical student who has scored the highest in their Longitudinal Portfolio assessment in the preceding twelve months.

-- Stuart Murray Medal (annual): AiT in Faculty with highest CSA score.
+- Stuart Murray Medal (annual): GP registrar in Faculty with highest CSA score.

-- James Scobbie Medal (annual): AiT in Faculty with highest AKT score.
+- James Scobbie Medal (annual): GP registrar in Faculty with highest AKT score.

 East Scotland Faculty